TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

   </tr>
 </tbody>
 </table>
-Average Attrition rate for those who has Job Involment level "high" and "very high" is smoller by 50% comparing with those who has Job Involment level "low" and "medium".
+Average Attrition rate for those who has Job Involvement level "high" and "very high" is smaller by 50% comparing with those who has Job Involvement level "low" and "medium".

 ```r